 Our strong focus on the mechanistic understanding of IDPs using single molecule and super-resolution tools is both driven and driving novel tool developments for “in-cell/in situ structural biology”.
-This comprises of a synergistic effort of chemical/synthetic biology and precision fluorescence-based technology/nanoscopy/microfluidics development (see figure 1 below).
+This comprises of a synergistic effort of chemical/synthetic biology and precision fluorescence-based technology/nanoscopy/microfluidics development (see figure 1 left).

 A major technical breakthrough of my lab was the ability to engineer “click”able functionalities into any protein both in vitro and in vivo.
 This genetic code expansion (GCE) approach has the potential to become a true GFP (fusion protein) surrogate strategy, with the major advantages being that superior synthetic dyes can be coupled with residue-specific precision anywhere in a protein.
 This opens up new avenues in single-molecule fluorescence and super-resolution microscopy.

 We have recently also taken protein engineering to the next level, that is we have given this its own organelle.
 Eukaryotes use organelles to carry out specific function.
 We used phase separation and spatial targeting to create a membraneless organelle inside the living eukaryotic cell that carries out selectively GCE.
 This does not just equip the cell with a second, expanded genetic code, but also creates a factory to make noncanonical proteins without “messing” with host functionality.
 It also shows how easy new cellular function can be encoded by phase separation mechanisms.
 Membraneless organelle engineering depicts a new way to do both, study the cell in a minimally invasive way and to create new functionality.